Hall Sensor Theory

-A Hall generator is a solid state sensor which provides an output voltage proportional to magnetic flux density.
+A Hall sensor is a solid state device that provides an output voltage proportional to magnetic flux density.
 As implied by its name, this device relies on the Hall effect.
 The Hall effect is the development of a voltage across a sheet of conductor when current is flowing and the conductor is placed in a magnetic field.

 Electrons (the majority carrier most often used in practice) “drift” in the conductor when under the influence of an externally produced electric field.
 These moving electrons experience a force proportional and perpendicular to the product of their velocity and the magnetic field vector.
 This force causes the charging of the edges of the conductor, one side positive with respect to the other, resulting in an internally generated transverse electric field which exerts a force on the moving electrons equal and opposite to that caused by the magnetic-field-related Lorentz force.
 The resultant voltage potential across the width of the conductor is called the Hall voltage and can be measured by attaching two electrical contacts to the sides of the conductor.

-As can be seen from the above formula, the Hall voltage varies with the angle of the sensed magnetic field, reaching a maximum when the field is perpendicular to the plane of the Hall generator.
-Hall generators come in axial and transverse configurations.
+As can be seen from the above formula, the Hall voltage varies with the angle of the sensed magnetic field, reaching a maximum when the field is perpendicular to the plane of the Hall sensor.
+Hall sensors come in axial and transverse configurations.

 Using a Hall sensor